Cloud Security – Who do you trust with your data?

 Recognizing this and in response to business concerns the Cloud Security Alliance (CSA), a not for profit organization with a mission to promote best practices in cloud computing, created the Cloud Control Matrix (CCM).
 The CCM specifies common controls which are relevant for cloud security.

 In partnership with CSA, the BSI has developed CSA STAR Certification, a new scheme developed to address specific issues relating to cloud security as an enhancement to ISO27001.

 A provider will first have to have achieved the ISO27001 providing the reassurance that the provider has the correct policies and controls in place to operate as a professional business to the highest standards with the controls and accountability demanded by any CIO considering entrusting their data to an external company.
 The additional CSA STAR Certification demonstrates that the Cloud Service Providers information security defences are robust and they have addressed the specific issues critical to cloud security.

 This new scheme will promote greater transparency and allow Cloud Service Providers to give their stakeholders confidence that they have the necessary controls in place to secure the data they hold.

-This diagram shows all the disciplines that are certified and controlled under the new CSA STAR Certification (reproduced courtesy of the BSI)
+The below diagram shows all the disciplines that are certified and controlled under the new CSA STAR Certification (reproduced courtesy of the BSI).